 There are two parts to treating

-asthma, which are outlined in the asthma action plan.
+asthma, which are outlined in your asthma action plan.
 The goals are to:

 asthma action plan tells you which medicine to take.
 It also helps you track